 During these seasons, the weather is good, the scenery looks vibrant, and the mountain view also looks beautiful.

 To go to Mai Pokhari, you can either choose a flight or road trip according to your budget.
-From Kathmandu, you can take a 40 minutes flight.
+From Kathmandu, you can take a 40-minute flight.
 Then, from Bhadrapur, take a vehicle to Ilam, which takes approximately 1 hr 30 minutes.

-For a road trip, take a means of public transport or hire a jeep from Kathmandu to Kakadvitta, which is a 10 hr trip.
+For a road trip, take a means of public transport or hire a jeep from Kathmandu to Kakadvitta, which is a 10-hour trip.
 From Kakadvitta, the journey to Ilam is around 1 hr.

 18) Gahana Pokhari